cristian-m-vasile/cypress-js-login-test/README.md

 - Add **test tags** (`@smoke`, `@regression`) for selective runs
 - Extend with **API-level tests** for faster feedback
 - Improve reporting (e.g., Mochawesome or Allure)
+- Test resetting the password using a secret that’s continuously reset in GitHub actions
+- Run basic security checks like testing SQL injection / XSS attempts (not attempted as I only have access to the production environment)